ace-wg/ace-oscore-gm-admin/draft-ietf-ace-oscore-gm-admin.md

 ## Collection Representation

-A list of group configurations is represented as a document containing the corresponding group-configuration resources in the list.
-Each group-configuration is represented as a link, where the link target is the URI of the group-configuration resource.
+A list of group configurations is represented as a document containing the list of corresponding group-configuration resources.
+Each group configuration is represented as a link, where the link target is the URI of the group-configuration resource.

 The list can be represented as a Link Format document {{RFC6690}} or a CoRAL document {{I-D.ietf-core-coral}}.